Individual Coaching with Kelley

-Working with individual clients is at the root of my money coaching practice to help encourage financial literacy for women.
+Working with individual clients is at the root of my financial stress coaching practice to help encourage financial peace of mind for women.
 It is in one-to-one coaching that clients can achieve deep transformation and empowerment.
 My clients have described becoming confident negotiators, capable money managers, and determined savers – and those changes have made them happier with the rest of their lives as well.

 One-on-one coaching engagements begin with an introductory session to determine if coaching is right for you, and if you and I are a good fit.
 If the answer to both questions is yes, I’ll give you a coaching agreement to complete.
 In our next money coaching session or two, we will work together to set your goal for the engagement.
 After that, I will help you progress toward that goal in as many sessions as you want.